Implementing CPSLint: A Data Validation and Sanitisation Tool for Industrial Cyber-Physical Systems: Introduction

 \section{Introduction}

 Data from Cyber-Physical Systems (CPS) is crucial for gaining insight into the functioning of these complex systems, both in the form of real-time fault detection and postmortem analysis of failures.
+Examples of CPS are high-tech production machinery, e.g., semiconductor photolithography machines, die bonder machines, and so forth.
 Runtime traces from these systems can often contain corrupted data originating from, for example, faulty sensor readings, missing readings due to sensor outages, or even human error while managing this data.
 When performing diagnostics with CPS data, it is important to sanitise the data and ensure such corruptions would not interfere with the intended data processing.
 In the context of industrial CPS, data sanitisation requires both domain knowledge and programming skill, thus often requiring both a domain expert and a data scientist to be involved in performing the task.
 Besides the fact that it requires multiple domains of expertise, the code written to sanitise a specific dataset is often not re-applicable to other cases, creating a situation in which time and effort are spent writing single-use Python scripts.

 Ideally speaking, such data sanitisation would be designed best if it is done by a domain expert who possesses programming skills as well.
 As this is seldom the case, having a simplified and contained language instead of a general programming language, e.g., Python, would enable domain experts for this task.
 Domain-Specific Languages (DSLs) are a good fit when it comes to context-specific language design.